Agriculture industry guide 60 min - Instant certificate

 Farm hazards

-Common agricultural work-at-height risks.
+Common agricultural abrasive wheel risks.

 Understanding these risks helps you work more safely on the farm.